zbaklund/cs765-subgroups/README.md

 From there anytime you update the html file or the script file the changes will update on the local copy after saving and making sure to disable cach on the localhost

+## Data Visualization Interactive Demo
 https://user-images.githubusercontent.com/22531969/146138393-8e34712c-e3a4-4241-ac8f-c8d16c6e0e12.mp4
+As you can see this is a powerful tool for sub-group analysis as it lets you pick and choose which subgroups and displays them nicely on the right hand-side